 In Pre-Algebra 7, students develop algebraic thinking through patterns, graphs, tables, and symbols.
-They become proficient in using ratio, proportion and percent.
-Students will develop their understanding of negative integers and be able to use their knowledge in problem solving situations.
-Students will explore linear relationships using graphs and then connect their understanding to equations.
-Three-dimensional geometry will be explored and students will be able to compute volume and surface area.
+Multi-step equations and inequalities in one variable are examined, and slope and linear functions are introduced.
+Students explore linear relationships using graphs and then connect their understanding to equations.
+Applications of real numbers and exponents allow for introduction and exploration of The Pythagorean Theorem and Scientific Notation.
+Three-dimensional geometry is also explored, giving students the tools to compute volume and surface area.
 In each unit, students are encouraged to look for patterns, make conjectures, create connections and apply their knowledge to new situations.
 There is a strong focus on problem solving, cooperative learning and communication in mathematics.
+Additionally, students will learn the appropriate use for calculators and computers as tools to supplement mathematical thinking.